OwenRichards1/ADO-Python-RESTfulAPI/README.md

     pip install requests json os dotenv base64 csv
     ```

-A CSV file with the data that you want to use to create the work items.
+A CSV file called **sampleInfo.csv** containing the data that you want to use to create the work items.
+The CSV file must be saved to /csv-output.

 **NOTE:** each row in the CSV file will be converted into a JSON object

 ## Running the scripts

-To use this script, you need to set the following variables in a .env file:
+To use this script, you need to create and set the following variables in a .env file:

     ```bash
     # CONFIGURATION SECTION: